krenalis/krenalis/doc/src/developers/app/dispatch-events.md

 When dispatching the event, the `EventRequest` method receives, as an argument, the result of the transformation, i.e., the values of the three parameters "method," "content_type," and "item_id" conforming to their schema.

-If a field in the schema is mandatory, simply set the `Required` field in the `types.Property` struct to `true`.
-Additionally, for easier mapping compilation, you can specify a placeholder using the `Placeholder` field.
+If a field in the schema is mandatory, set the `Required` field in the `types.Property` struct to `true`.
+Additionally, you can specify a placeholder using the `Placeholder` field for easier mapping compilation.

 > When selecting a placeholder, consider that certain property names and traits hold specific meanings and can thus serve as suitable placeholders.
 Refer to the prefilled properties and traits sections within the events for further details:
 >